Tusharsharma9759/ATM-Management-System/README.md

 Make sure you have Java installed on your system before running the program.

 Feel free to explore and utilize the functionalities provided.

-> Note: This project is a semester assignment completed in Java during the academic year 2017-2018.